Ironman2314532/Robot-Teleoperation-with-Augmented-Reality-Virtual-Surrogates/README.md

 # How to run the project

 1. Download the .apk file from the `/Resources/Build/`.
+_(Note: There are two versions of apk available in the folder.
+One is meant for Arm64 Architecture and another is for Arm7.
+First try out the Arm64 Architecture, if that fails, go for the Arm7 type)_
 2. Install it on an Android Device with Version 10 or higher.
 3. Provide Camera Access to the app for Augmented Reality usage.
 4. Connect a gamePad Controller to it.
 You might need a USB Type-A to Type-C or Micro Type-B connector based on your phone.